 \subsubsection{VS-based methods}

-VS-based methods have been implemented for a long time in automated peg-in-hole assembly tasks, including single\cite{jiang2020measurement} or multiple peg assembly.
-Researchers mainly use some traditional computer vision (CV) algorithms that rely on the extraction of the targets' geometric features to achieve the pose estimation, such as the Circular Hough Transform (CHT)\cite{duda1972use} and Canny algorithm\cite{canny1986computational}.
-Although researchers introduced a genetic algorithm-based method to eliminate the calibration error\cite{nagarajan2016vision}, even if using an eye-in-hand monocular camera and an eye-to-hand stereo camera to establish global and local observing systems respectively \cite{xu2022noncontact}, and adding markers such as a chessboard to help the pose estimation\cite{huang2017vision}, these works could still only achieve millimetre-level accuracy.
-Therefore, to improve the performance of the vision-based pose estimation system, vision markers have been set for both global and local observing systems\cite{jiang2020measurement}.
-However, these Vs-based methods are still limited by the low resolution of the cameras.
-Meanwhile, during most assembly processes, the contact between peg and hole is very common; monitoring the contact state to guide the robot to finish the assembly task is a natural idea.
+VS-based methods have long been employed in automated peg-in-hole assembly tasks, encompassing single\cite{jiang2020measurement} or multiple peg assembly.
+Researchers predominantly utilize traditional computer vision (CV) algorithms, which hinge on extracting the target's geometric features to achieve pose estimation, such as the Circular Hough Transform (CHT)\cite{duda1972use} and Canny algorithm\cite{canny1986computational}.
+Although a genetic algorithm-based method has been introduced to mitigate calibration error\cite{nagarajan2016vision}, even the employment of an eye-in-hand monocular camera and eye-to-hand stereo camera to establish global and local observation systems respectively \cite{xu2022noncontact}, coupled with markers like chessboards to aid pose estimation\cite{huang2017vision}, these endeavors have only attained millimeter-level accuracy.
+Consequently, to augment the performance of vision-based pose estimation systems, vision markers have been implemented for both global and local observation systems\cite{jiang2020measurement}.
+Nevertheless, these VS-based approaches remain constrained by the low resolution of cameras.
+Simultaneously, during the majority of assembly processes, contact between peg and hole is commonplace; monitoring the contact state to guide the robot in completing the assembly task emerges as a natural concept.